OGStudio/openscenegraph-cross-platform-examples/README.md

 * you must have OpenSceneGraph sources alongside this repository clone (see [OpenSceneGraph cross-platform guide][osgcpg] for details)
 * each example builds its own version of OpenSceneGraph under `/path/to/OpenSceneGraph/build/<Device|Simulator>/Ex<Number>` because different examples require different OpenSceneGrah plugins
-* you may encounter quite a few build errors
-    * `Undefined symbols for architecture <Arch>` errors with `library::`: remove OpenSceneGraph build and retry
-    * failure to build some plugins either due to missing headers (like curl), or wrong `-std=c++11` directive:
-        * rerun `cmake .` to refresh CMake cache files
-        * retry the build command to make sure iOS library (rawex01/02/etc) has been built
-    * if some plugins are not built and above steps don't work, you may try to build missing libraries manually by appending `-target` to `cmake` command, e.g., `-target osgdb_osg`

 First, build example library (for each example) for Simulator and Device: